ThreadDotRun/Auriga/readme.md

 # Auriga Plugin for Sublime Text
-- A Sublime Text plugin that integrates the Llama language model for real-time text generation and completion using fully open source everything.
+- A Sublime Text plugin that integrates a machine learning model for real-time text generation and completion using fully open source components and GGUF (Generic Graph Universal Format) model files.

 ## Features
-- Real-time text generation using Llama models
+- Real-time text generation using GGUF models
 - Context-aware completions based on cursor position
 - Support for custom Llama model configurations
 - ANSI code stripping for clean output